mateusfreira/nun-db/LeaderlessReplication.md

 - [ ] If try to set value to a key with pending conflict the set gets to the conflict queue
 - [ ] Database is shutdown while conflict is not solved yet
 - [ ] Replicate conflict keys
+- [ ] Create db with conflict strategy